bluwy/ihimnm/README.md

 You know when you need this.

+Make sure to install your `node_modules` before running the CLI.

 ```bash
 # Search for closest package.json and find deps matching the criteria
 npx ihimnm